philschw/Popular-Movies/ReadMe.txt

 Changes which need to be made for the code to run:

-in the ".../res/values/strings.xml" the following string needs to contain the API key:
+there should be a file ".../res/values/private.strings.xml" containing the following key with the API key:

 <string name="api_key"> ... api key goes here ... </string>